wp-plugins/string-locator/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Revert edits if site health degrades as a direct cause of said edit

 = 1.5.0 =
 * Return to your search results from the editor, or restore the previous search if you closed the page
 * Multisite support